bactopia/bactopia.github.io/docs/bactopia-tools/clonalframeml.md

 ---
 tags:
-   - annotation
-   - fasta
+   - alignment
-   - prokaryote
+   - recombination
 ---

-# Bactopia Tool - `eggnog`
+# Bactopia Tool - `clonalframeml`
-The `eggnog` module uses [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) to assign functional annotation to protein sequences. eggNOG-mapper uses orthologous groups and phylogenies from the eggNOG database to more precisely functionally annotate than traditional homology methods.
+The `clonalframeml` module uses [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML) to predict recombination in bacterial genomes.
+A starting tree is first created with [IQ-TREE](https://github.com/Cibiv/IQ-TREE) (`-fast` mode) using the input alignment.
+Then the alignment and tree are provided ClonalFrameML which uses maximum likelihood to predict recombinant regions in the alignment.
+Finally, [maskrc-svg](https://github.com/kwongj/maskrc-svg) is used to create and additional alignment with the recombinant regions masked.

 ## Example Usage
 ```
-bactopia --wf eggnog \
+bactopia --wf clonalframeml \
   --bactopia /path/to/your/bactopia/results \
   --include includes.txt
 ```